 Deborah Arteaga, Ph.D.

-Dr. Deborah Arteaga holds an M.A. in French linguistics from the University of Colorado.
+Dr. Deborah Arteaga holds an M.A. in French Linguistics from the University of Colorado.
 She received her doctorate in Romance linguistics from the University of Washington in 1990, specializing in historical Romance (French and Spanish) syntax.
-Currently, she is Full Professor in Spanish linguistics at the University of Nevada, Las Vegas.
-Dr. Arteaga has taught all levels of Spanish and French language and linguistics and has coordinated both Spanish and French instruction at the university level.
+She is Professor of Spanish and Linguistics in the Department of World Languages and.
+Currently, Dr. Arteaga is teaching Spanish for Healthcare Professionals for the division of Educational Outreach.
+She has taught all levels of Spanish and French language and linguistics and has coordinated both Spanish and French instructors at the university level.

-She has published extensively in several tier-one journals (e.g., The Modern Language Journal, Cauce: Revista Internacional de Filología y su Didáctica, The French Review, Journal of French Studies).
-She has published two books, and co-edited two others.
-Her publications focus on second language acquisition of Spanish and French, as well as on historical Romance syntax.
-She recently gave the keynote address at the conference Transformation: Cause and Effect at Indiana University.
-She also gave the keynote address in 2012 at the top conference in her field, The Linguistic Symposium on the Romance Languages.
+Dr. Arteaga has published extensively in several tier-one journals (e.g., The Modern Language Journal, Cauce: Revista Internacional de Filología y su Didáctica, The French Review, Journal of French Language Studies).
+She has published two books, and edited four others.
+Her recent research focuses on the teaching and acquisition of Medical Spanish.
+Her other publications focus on second language acquisition of Spanish and French, as well as on historical Romance syntax.
+She has presented several dozen scholarly papers at top national and international conferences in these fields.

-She has served in several administrative capacities, including Chair of the Department of World Languages and Cultures, Associate Dean of the College of Liberal Arts, and Coordinator of Enrollment Management and Special Projects for the Office of the Executive Vice President and Provost.
+Dr. Arteaga has served in several administrative capacities at UNLV, including Chair of the Department of World Languages and Cultures, Associate Dean of the College of Liberal Arts, and Coordinator of Enrollment Management and Special Projects for the Office of the Executive Vice President and Provost.
 She has also been elected to several prestigious positions in her profession, including President of the South Central Modern Language Association, and the Chair of Applied Linguistics Division of the Modern Language Association.

 Areas of Specialization